-- e.
+e.
 Additional Information.
-Submit other optional information provided in support of your application following the directions in the General Section.
+Submit other optional information provided in support of your application following the directions in the FY 2009 General Section.
 These additional optional materials must not exceed 20 pages.
 Any pages in excess of this limit will not be read.
 Do not include additional narrative information that is an extension of or expands upon any of your rating factor responses.
-Such narrative will not be considered. - f.
+Such narrative will not be considered.
+HUD will not accept application addenda after the deadline unless HUD has specifically asked the applicant for a correction to a technical deficiency in the application.
+Responses to technical deficiencies must be received by HUD within the time allocated to cure the efficiency and must be submitted by facsimile or email as indicated in the letter notifying you about the technical deficiencies.
+The request for a technical cure will also contain instructions for when the cure must be received by the Department and other pertinent information.

+f.
 Budget.
-Include a total budget with supporting cost justification up to four pages, which will cover all budget categories of the federal grant request.
+Include a total budget with supporting cost justification (i.e., narrative) up to four pages, which will cover all budget categories of the federal grant request.
 This information will not be counted towards the Rating Factors narrative 25-page limit.
 Use the budget format discussed in Rating Factor 3, Section V.A.3.c, below.
-In completing the budget forms and justification, you should address the following elements: - (1) Direct Labor costs, including all full- and part-time staff required for the planning and implementation phases of the project.
-These costs should be based on full-time equivalent (FTE) or hours per year (hours/year) (i.e., one FTE equals 2,080 hours/year); - (2) Allowance for one trip to HUD Headquarters in Washington, DC, for each year of your grant, planning each trip for two people.
-The first trip will occur shortly after grant award for a stay of two or three days, depending on your location, and the remaining trips will have a stay of one or two days, depending on your location; - (3) A separate budget proposal for each subrecipient receiving more than 10 percent of the total federal budget request;
+In completing the budget forms and justification, you should address the following elements:

+(1) Direct Labor costs, including all full- and part-time staff required for the planning and implementation phases of the project.
+These costs should be based on full-time equivalent (FTE) or hours per year (hours/year) (i.e., one FTE equals 2,080 hours/year);

+(2) Allowance for one trip to HUD Headquarters in Washington, DC, for each year of your grant, planning each trip for two people.
+The first trip will occur shortly after grant award for a stay of two or three days, depending on your location, and the remaining trips will have a stay of one or two days, depending on your location;

+(3) A separate budget proposal for each subrecipient receiving more than 10 percent of the total federal budget request;

-- (4) Supporting documentation for salaries and prices of materials and equipment, upon request; and - (5) Indirect Cost Rates.
+(4) Supporting documentation for salaries and prices of materials and equipment, upon request; and

+(5) Indirect Cost Rates.
 Organizations that have a federally negotiated indirect cost rate should use that rate and the appropriate base.
 The documentation will be verified during award negotiations.
 Organizations that do not have a federally negotiated rate schedule must obtain a rate from their cognizant federal agency; otherwise the organization will be required to obtain a negotiated rate through HUD.

 g.
-Checklist for Technical Studies Program Applicants
+Checklist for Applicants

-- (1) Applicant Abstract (limited to 2 pages) - (2) Rating Factor Responses (Total narrative response limited to 25 pages.) - (a) Capacity of the Applicant and Relevant Organizational Experience (21 points) - (b) Need/Extent of the Problem (15 points) - (c) Soundness of Approach (48 points) - (d) Leveraging Resources (6 points) - (e) Achieving Results and Program Evaluation (10 points) - (f) Bonus Points (RC/EZ/EC-II) (2 points) - (3) Required materials in response to rating factors (does not count towards25-page limit) - (a) Resumes of Key Personnel (limited to 3 pages per resume- please do not include Social Security Numbers on Resumes) - (b) Organizational Chart - (c) Letters of Commitment (if applicable) Letters of commitment should include language defining the activities to be performed, the contributions to be made, and the monetary value of each.
+(1) Applicant Abstract (limited to 2 pages)

+- (2) Rating Factor Responses (Total narrative response limited to 25 pages.)

+- (a) Capacity of the Applicant and Relevant Organizational Experience (21 points)

+- (b) Need/Extent of the Problem (15 points)

+- (c) Soundness of Approach (48 points)

+- (d) Leveraging Resources (6 points)

+- (e) Achieving Results and Program Evaluation (10 points)

+- (f) Bonus Points (RC/EZ/EC-II) (2 points)

+(3) Required materials in response to rating factors (does not count towards 25-page limit)

+- (a) Resumes of Key Personnel (limited to 3 pages per resume- please do not include Social Security Numbers on Resumes) - (b) Organizational Chart - (c) Letters of Commitment (if applicable) Letters of commitment should include language defining the activities to be performed, the contributions to be made, and the monetary value of each.
 NOTE: HUD recommends against including letters of support that do not commit services, materials, or funds; they will not add to the consideration of your application.